Share Your Thoughts

 As a participating school, we will be testing out a set of preliminary surveys about student social-emotional competencies.
 Our school will designate a time this spring for students and teachers to complete the surveys.

 Teachers will complete a one-hour survey about student behavior.

 Students’ and teachers’ individual survey results will be strictly confidential.

-Schools will receive a school- and grade-level report of the survey results in the fall.
+Schools will receive school- and grade-level reports of the survey results in the fall.

 The eight districts collaborating on this effort have prioritized following four social-emotional competencies for exploration:

 - Growth Mindset : The belief that you can grow your talents with effort.
 Students with a growth mindset see effort as necessary for success, embrace challenges, learn from criticism, and persist in the face of setbacks.

 - Self-Efficacy: The belief that you can succeed in achieving an outcome or reaching a goal.
 Self-efficacy reflects confidence in your own ability to control or manage your motivation, behavior, and environment.